arsdragonfly/ultralogi/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

-**Before your contribution can be accepted, you must agree to our [Contributor License Agreement](CLA.md).**
+**Before your contribution can be accepted, you must agree to our Contributor License Agreement.**

+We use the [SAP Individual Contributor License Agreement](https://gist.github.com/CLAassistant/bd1ea8ec8aa0357414e8).
 When you open your first pull request, the CLA Assistant bot will automatically ask you to sign.
 Simply follow the bot's instructions to agree to the CLA terms.

 ### Why a CLA?